Unique Request ID

 The request ID is NOT written to FWEvents.log or application trace files, and it cannot be viewed in Operations Center.
 We recommend exporting server logs from Event Viewer as *.evtx files when filing support requests.

-When filing a support ticket about errors in logs or failed requests, please always state the problem the user is experiencing (if any) or the kind of integration you are building or using that uses the FotoWare API (if applicable).
-While FotoWare support can provide general information about logs and failed requests, our response will be more helpful the more context you can provide.
+When filing a support ticket about errors in logs or failed requests, always state the problem the user is experiencing (if any) or the kind of integration you are building or using that uses the FotoWare API (if applicable).
+While FotoWare support can provide general information about logs and failed requests, our response will be more helpful with as much context as possible.

 Logging Request IDs